rotor-ai/rtrcmd/README.md

 * Go to `File > Settings` and setup a virtual Python 3.8 interpreter for the project.

     The [`python3-distutils`](https://packages.ubuntu.com/focal/python3-distutils)
-    package my need to be installed on some linux systems in order to get dependencies
+    package my need to be installed on some linux systems in order to retrieve dependencies

 #### Running on Raspberry Pi: